KoenWestendorp/koenwestendorp.github.io/_posts/2020-03-23-taking-a-look-at-min-browser.md

 Hopefully I am able to get some consistent tests of its performance, now in 2020.
 If that is the case, I will publish them here of course :.)

-Well, goodbye and please cough into your elbow. \
+Well, goodbye and please cough into your elbow. <br>
 Sent from my ~~iPhone~~ Min browser.